saravatpt/Research_Helper_React_App/demo_api/ReadME.md

 ![search](../images/fastapi_search_example1.PNG)

-## License
-This project is licensed under the [MIT License](../MIT.md), granting permission for commercial and non-commercial use with proper attribution.

 ## Support
 For any questions or issues, please [open an issue](https://github.com/saravatpt/Research_Helper_React_App/issues) on GitHub or reach out to the project maintainers.